Bedrock-OSS/bedrock-wiki/docs/world-generation/feature-types.md

 All 3 examples have a 12.5% chance for success.
 Use whichever form feels most appropriate for your case.
 If scatter chance is omitted, it defaults to a 100% chance for the scatter feature to attempt to place its target.

 **Iterations** are the number of attempts a scatter feature will try to place its target.
 If an instance of a scatter feature would succeed (in other words, if its scatter chance check were successful), _all_ of the iterations given by `"iterations"` will be attempted.
-Iterations may be represented as integer literals or MoLang expressions.
+Iterations may be represented as integer literals or Molang expressions.
 Unlike scatter chance, iterations are required.

 #### Distribution